 STEP 1.

-Initial report/disclosure of bullying behaviour

-Action Taken if a teacher Procedure Support and/or sanction

-feels that they can resolve may include

-the situation

-Subject Teacher, Form Challenge the behaviour as Serious talk with

-teacher, or any being unacceptable student(s) re effect of

-teacher/ Co-ordinator their behaviour

-Member of the Pastoral Speak to both students Verbal warning.

-Care Committee separately and try and Student(s)

-resolve the issue using an involved warned to

-established intervention stop

-technique e.g.

-Restorative Approach

-Always consult with an Keep a record (Informal) Seek Verbal Agreement re:

-appropriate colleague future behaviour

-or management

-If possible have a colleague Teacher will follow up Outline a fair outcome if

-present when interviewing progress with: victim and appropriate,

-students bully, bystanders or e.g. an apology, return of

-others involved. property etc.
+Initial report/disclosure of bullying behaviour Action Taken if a teacher feels that they can resolve the situation Procedure Support and/or sanction may include Subject Teacher, Form teacher, or any teacher/ Co-ordinator Challenge the behaviour as being unacceptable Serious talk with student(s) re effect of their behaviour Member of the Pastoral Care Committee Speak to both students separately and try and resolve the issue using an established intervention technique e.g. Restorative Approach Verbal warning.
+Student(s) involved warned to stop Always consult with an appropriate colleague or management Keep a record (Informal) Seek Verbal Agreement re: future behaviour If possible have a colleague present when interviewing students Teacher will follow up progress with: victim and bully, bystanders or others involved.
 N.B.
-If the incident has not

-being resolved within 20

-days the relevant teacher

-must record the behaviour

-on the incident template.
+If the incident has not being resolved within 20 days the relevant teacher must record the behaviour on the incident template.
+Outline a fair outcome if appropriate, e.g. an apology, return of property etc.

 STEP 2.
-Subsequent report/disclosure e.g. second incident by the same student Action taken by Procedure Support and/or sanction may include: Relevant teacher, Coordinator, Form Teacher involved.
-Incident investigated by the Co-ordinator using Restorative Approach.
-Serious talk with the student re: behaviour and future behaviour.
+Subsequent report/disclosure e.g. second incident by the same student Action taken by Procedure Support and/or sanction may include: Relevant teacher, Incident investigated by Serious talk with the Coordinator, Form the Co-ordinator using student re: behaviour and Teacher involved.
+Restorative Approach. future behaviour.